 One important thing is that you can choose between two places in Brooklyn to end your Contrasts Tour: under the Brooklyn Bridge, in the neighborhood of DUMBO, or in Chinatown.
 My recommendation is to end in DUMBO instead of crossing the bridge back to Manhattan, read on and a little further down I'll tell you the best plans to do after your tour!

 The tour on your own

 As you'd imagine, you'll be doing quite a bit of walking on this tour but I'd say it's suitable for just about anyone.
-Part of the tour will be done by transportation, to move between the different districts you will visit.
-Remember that you always have the option to go on your own to the sites and monuments by choosing a tourist pass or by going on the typical red bus: that runs around the city.
+Part of the tour will be done by transportation, to travel between the different districts you will visit.
+Remember that you always have the option to go on your own to the sites and monuments by buying a tourist pass or by hopping on the iconic tourist red bus that runs around the city.

-Keep the neighborhood you like the most from this visit to come back and explore it in more detail after the tour.
+Note down the neighborhood you like the most during your visit to come back and explore it in more detail after the tour.

-The Contrasts Tours usually start early every morning (around 8am) to make the most of the day before lunchtime, so you will have to get up a little early but it will be a perfect way to squeeze every last drop out of your trip to New York.
+The Contrasts Tour usually starts early every morning (around 8am) to make the most of the day before lunchtime, so you will have to get up a little early but it will be a perfect way to squeeze every last drop out of your trip to New York.

-Between 4 and 5 hours will be the duration of your tour, so you can expect to spend about an hour in each district.
+The duration of the tour will be between 4 and 5 hours, so you can expect to spend about an hour in each district.
 Is this enough to get to know in detail all the neighborhoods you are going to see?
-No, but as you know, it's all about nibbling a little bit of each dish to show you what awaits you in each area of New York.
+No, but as you know, this activity is like a trailer to the big motion picture that is New York.